 Applicants for the Bachelor of Music Education degree should attend a Music Education Introductory Meeting in addition to an audition on their instrument/voice.
 During the meeting, applicants will be meeting with our Music Education faculty and may be asked to speak about their goals for the degree program.
-This meeting will be held on each of our live audition days, and will also be available by Zoom (live) for those who cannot attend the in-person meeting.
+This meeting will be held on each of our live audition days.